 Residential construction projects typically require a 30 yard dumpster to accommodate excess material waste.
 However, you may need to upgrade to a 40 yard dumpster for long-term projects involving demolition or larger apartment complexes.

 A 40 yard dumpster is designed to handle construction and demolition waste from large-scale projects.
 While they are typically too big to fit comfortably on residential properties, they’re perfect for commercial construction projects that have more space to work with.

 Disposing of concrete and other heavy materials requires a bit of extra planning.
 Weight limits require operators to transport heavy materials in smaller quantities, so we recommend renting a 10 yard dumpster for heavy debris.
 This ensures that you can safely transport these materials without exceeding any weight limits.

-Because most landscaping projects create a smaller amount of debris, 10 yard dumpsters can usually get the job done.
+Because most landscaping projects create a smaller amount of debris and yard waste, 10 yard dumpsters can usually get the job done.
 If your project involves multiple buildings or minor construction, you may need to opt for a 20 yard dumpster instead.

 Knowing which size dumpster is best suited for your project can help save you time and money.
 Fortunately, it’s simple to rent a dumpster online or get a quote to compare the best options in your area.

 For more information on dumpster sizes and how they compare, check out our dumpster size comparison chart.